Mitchell Hawks: History

 The Mitchell Hawks finished the 2005–06 season first in their conference and fourth overall in the OHAJDL with 23 wins and 9 losses.
 They entered the conference quarter-final against the eighth seeded West Lorne Lakers.
 The Lakers created a massive upset and defeated the Hawks 4-games-to-2.
 The upset helped clear the way for the seventh seeded Lucan Irish to eventually win the title.

 In 2006, the OHAJDL disbanded and the Southern Ontario Junior Hockey League was formed.
 The Hawks finished their first season in the SOJHL in fifth place overall with 26 wins and 12 losses.
 In the first round of the playoffs, the Hawks drew the Central Elgin Express.
 The Hawks defeated the Express 4-games-to-none.
 In the second round, the Hawks came up against the Lambeth Lancers who they promptly swept 4-games-to-none as well.
 In the conference final, the Hawks found themselves playing the Thamesford Trojans.
-The Hawks ended up defeating the Trojans 4-games-to-2 to earn a birth to the SOJHL final.
+The Hawks ended up defeating the Trojans 4-games-to-2 to earn a berth to the SOJHL final.
 Their opponents in the SOJHL final was the Delhi Travellers.
 The Hawks ended up defeating the Travellers 4-games-to-2 to win their fourth ever OHA Cup and the first ever SOJHL championship.

 On May 29, 2008, Mitchell was granted expansion into the Western Ontario Junior C Hockey League.
 On September 19, the Hawks played their first modern Western Junior C game.
 They were defeated on the road by the Kincardine Bulldogs 8–2.
 The following night, the Hawks made their home debut and defeated the defending league champion Walkerton Hawks 3–1.

 During the summer of 2016 the eight junior "C" leagues in Southern Ontario came together as the Provincial Junior Hockey League.
 The former leagues became divisions and assigned to one of four conferences.
 For the Hawks it means they will play in the Western Conference and the Pollock Division.